-Visitors to the school, including parents, are requested to sign our visitors' register upon arrival at Reception and wear a badge during the visit.
-In the interest of everyone's safety, we request that visitors stay with their hosts at all times.
+Visitors to the school, including parents, are requested to sign our visitors' register upon arrival at Reception, wear a badge and remain with their host.
 Visitors are asked to sign out on the register and return their badges before leaving the school.
 In the following cases, parents are not required to register as visitors:

-- · Visits to the school for drop-off, pick-up, or short enquiries or services at the Reception, - Attendance at school events (such as the performing arts show)
+- · Visits to the school for drop-off, pick-up, or short enquiries or services at the Reception, - · Attendance at school events (such as the performing arts show)